 - Arctic Ecosystems Field Course - Sweden

-- Freshwater Ecology Field Course - Peak District
+- Ecosystems and Environment Field Course - Peak District (Environmental Science students only)

 The field courses are a fantastic opportunity for you to carry out your own research and develop an understanding of the ecology and biodiversity of different habitats across the globe.